yannickferenczi/yannickferenczi/README.md

 ## A little about me

-Hi,

 I am Yannick, a "fresher" in the Tech industry.
 Passionate about creating and crafting solutions, I have done it for a lifetime using hand tools until I realized that it's even more fun to do it using IT tools...
 I am currently looking for a role in full-stack or backend web development using Python and, ideally Django.

 If you are hiring, let us chat!

 ## My Stack